 Best Destination Sandboxes at Local Parks for NYC Kids

 Central Park's Heckscher Playground is a sandbox lover's dream.
-Photo by the author
+Photo by Jody Mercier

 Mid-park between 61st and 63rd Streets

 Kids of all ages love Central Park's largest playground.
-Even my too-cool-for-playgrounds tween lights up when I say we're going to Heckscher, because there are attractions for all ages.
+Even my too-cool-for-playgrounds tween lights up when I say we're going to Heckscher because there are attractions for all ages.
 Big kids like the giant Umpire Rock that abuts the playground, but you'll find my preschooler in the massive sand area.
 She'll play there for hours, and really, I don't mind, especially because the water is far enough away that she doesn't get caked with sand.
-With bathrooms at the entrance and its proximity to the carousel, zoo and summertime amusement park Victorian Gardens, Heckscher is hands down the best Central Park playground for my family.
+With bathrooms at the entrance and its proximity to the Central Park Zoo, Heckscher is hands down the best Central Park playground for my family.

 Imagination Playground has an amazing sand area that allows kids to be creative.
 Photo courtesy of the Rockwell Group